 Although it is possible to deposit in SCSS accounts in cash, this is only allowed for amounts lower than Rs.1 lakh.
 If the deposit amount for the SCSS savings plan exceeds Rs.
-1 lakh, is required to use a check/draft request to deposit.
+1 lakh, it is required to use a check/draft request to deposit.

 Presently this option of extension is available only once, and an extension request must be submitted within one year of the expiration of the SCSS account.

-To take advantage of the Senior citizens saving scheme, Indian residents need to meet the following key requirements:
+To take advantage of the Senior citizens saving scheme, Indian residents need to meet the following requirements:

 - The plan is available to all Indian residents who are 60 years and older.